wmcbrine/PDCurses/sdl1/README.md

   characters, but depends on the SDL_ttf library, instead of using simple bitmap fonts.
 "UTF8=Y" makes PDCurses ignore the system locale, and treat all narrow-character strings as UTF-8; this option has no effect unless WIDE=Y is also set.
+Add the target "demos" to build the sample programs.

 Usage
 -----

 There are no special requirements to use PDCurses for SDL -- all PDCurses-compatible code should work fine.
-(In fact, you can even build against the Windows console pdcurses.dll, and then swap in the SDL pdcurses.dll.)
 Nothing extra is needed beyond the base SDL library.
 However, there are some optional special features, described here.

 The SDL ports operate in one of two ways, depending on whether or not they were built with WIDE=Y: